 From that, we will easily deduce that there exists a constant $c'$ such that

 holds with high probability when $k$ is large enough.
-This will prove that the results obtained in the previous section are optimal.
-Indeed, by local strong convexity of $f$ and Hessian Lipschitz continuity (i.e. \cref{assumption:local1}), there exists $l_2\ge l_1>0$ such that for $k$ large enough,
+This will prove that the results obtained in the previous section are optimal when $f$ is locally strongly-convex.
+Indeed, by local strong-convexity of $f$ and Hessian Lipschitz continuity (i.e. \Cref{assumption:local1}), there exists $l_2\ge l_1>0$ such that for $k$ large enough,

 This immediately proves the existence of the constant $c'$ described above.
-In this subsection we make the additional assumption
+In this subsection we make the following additional assumption.

 \begin{assumption} We assume that